 All these Cornish Mining pages in 2017 have had a make over.
 My printing in the darkroom has reached a point where I was unhappy with many of the images and I have reprinted them all.
 It has been a huge job to take on but very rewarding.

 Follow the drop down menu above to get to the page you want, or alternatively just click on the images below.

 The grim reality of Cornish Mining, with the dangers underground deaths were not uncommon, the miners did not usually live to enjoy their old age.

-These were simple hard working men who forged an industry the likes of which this country, will never see again.
+Those who gave their lives for Cornish Mining, these were simple hard working men who forged an industry the likes of which this country, will never see again.

-An amazing part of the Cornish Mining area, with high imposing cliffs and many mining remains.
+The St Just Mining District: An amazing part of the Cornish Mining area, with high imposing cliffs and many mining remains.
 This is an image of Wheal Edward Stamps engine house.

-Once described as the richest square mile in the world, this area is full of amazing relics of Cornish Mining, these are the remains of Great Wheal Busy.
+The Gwennap Mining District: Once described as the richest square mile in the world, this area is full of amazing relics of Cornish Mining, these are the remains of Great Wheal Busy.

-An area full of natural beauty and many remains of Cornish Mining, this is the pumping engine house of Giew Mine.
+The St Ives Mining District: An area full of natural beauty and many remains of Cornish Mining, this is the pumping engine house of Giew Mine.

-The Caradon Mining District, one of the great “Boom and Bust” stories of Cornish Mining, this is South Caradon Mine.
+The Caradon Mining District: One of the great “Boom and Bust” stories of Cornish Mining, this is South Caradon Mine.